-23. Decides to include in the provisional agenda of its sixty-eighth session, under the item entitled "Eradication of poverty and other development issues", the sub-item entitled "Human resources development".
+28. Decides to include in the provisional agenda of its seventieth session, under the item entitled "Eradication of poverty and other development issues", the sub-item entitled "Human resources development", and requests the Secretary-General to submit to the General Assembly at its seventieth session a report on the implementation of the present resolution.